oracle-devrel/oci-jet-garage-clock/README.md

 ### Compile and push your image
 - Login to your account on cloud.oracle.com
 - Open Cloud Shell
-- Clone this repository with following command (TODO)
+- Clone this repository with following command
         `git clone https://github.com/oracle-devrel/oci-jet-garage-clock.git`
 - Open your freshly cloned repository:
         `cd oci-jet-garage-clock`